-DevOps may be made of equal parts empathy and artisanally-crafted yak-hair sweaters, but just because Katherine and Jennifer taught an all-day training on Effective DevOps doesn’t mean that you’re entitled to have Katherine teach you to knit at the bar.
-So why assume that she should use her limited stay in Pacific Daylight Time explaining othering or unconscious bias just because you asked?
-Maybe she wants to play Jungle Speed instead!
+DevOps may be made of equal parts empathy and artisanally-crafted yak-hair sweaters, but just because Ryn and Jennifer taught an all-day training on Effective DevOps doesn’t mean that you’re entitled to have Ryn teach you to knit at the bar.
+So why assume that they should use their limited stay in Pacific Daylight Time explaining othering or unconscious bias just because you asked?
+Maybe they want to play Jungle Speed instead!
 (Jungle Speed, for those who haven’t played it, is like the pattern-matching card game Set, but with the addition of melee combat which may lead to broken glassware.)

 “So I’m going to offend a woman I know just because I ask her about her experiences?
 That’s pretty much bullshit, and plus, my friend/co-worker is fine with it!”